niltonvasques/rails-graphql-sample/README.md

 mutations (create, remove and auth) of the application.
 The queries are intended to handle read only requests, whereas the mutations are responsible to change the data.

-The authorization mechanism was built by scratch, because the cannonical gems for that job (i.e. devise, clearance), not are built with focus on API mode only, and because that they have a lot of code using the html rendering stack of a traditional rails app.
+Authorization mechanism was built by scratch, because the cannonical gems for that job (i.e. devise, clearance), not are built with focus on API mode only, and because that they have a lot of code using the html rendering stack of a traditional rails app.
 Thus, the authorization approach used is very straightforward, and is done in two steps, a) sending a signIn mutation with user login (email, password); b) sending the auth token, that comes from signIn mutation,